microsoft/testfx-docs/RFCs/004-In-Assembly-Parallel-Execution.md

 This document is about providing __finer-grained control__ over parallel execution __via in-assembly parallel execution of tests__ – it enables running tests within an assembly in parallel.

 ## Requirements:
 1. **Easy onboarding** - it should be possible to enable parallel execution for existing MSTest V2 code.
-For e.g. there might be 10s of 100s of test projects participating in a test run - insisting that all of them make changes to their source code to enable parallelism is a barrier to onbarding the feature.
+For e.g. there might be 10s of 100s of test projects participating in a test run - insisting that all of them make changes to their source code to enable parallelism is a barrier to onboarding the feature.
 2. **Fine grained control** - there might still be certain assemblies, or test classes or test methods within the assembly, that might not be ready for execution in parallel.
 It should be possible for such artifacts to opt-out of parallel execution.
-Conversly, there might be only a few assemblies that want to opt-in to parallel execution - that should also be possible.
+Conversely, there might be only a few assemblies that want to opt-in to parallel execution - that should also be possible.
 3. **Override** - Parallel execution will have an impact on data collectors.
 Since test execution will be in parallel, the start/end events marking the execution of a particular test might get interleaved with those of any other test that might be executing in parallel.
-Therefore it shoud be possible for a feature that requires data collection to override and OFF all parallel execution.
+Therefore it should be possible for a feature that requires data collection to override and OFF all parallel execution.
 An example of a feature that might want to do this would be TIA (Test Impact Analysis).
 4. **Test lifecycle semantics** - we will need to clarify the semantics to the various xxxInitialize/xxxCleanup methods.

 ## Approach